wp-plugins/abusech-httpbl-check/readme.txt

 === abuse.ch httpBL check ===
 Contributors: admin [at] abuse {dot} ch
-Tags: blacklist, rbl, dnsbl, check, stop abusers, lookup, admin Stable tag: 1.2
+Tags: blacklist, rbl, dnsbl, check, stop abusers, lookup, admin Stable tag: 1.3
 Requires at least: 2.0.2
 Tested up to: 2.5.1

-Check if a visitor is listed on httpbl.abuse.ch, see http://dnsbl.abuse.ch/faq.php#about_httpbl for more information.
+Check if a visitor is listed on httpBL.abuse.ch, see http://dnsbl.abuse.ch/faq.php#about_httpbl for more information.

 == Description ==

-This plugin checks if a visitor is listed on httpbl.abuse.ch.
+This plugin checks if a visitor is listed on httpBL.abuse.ch.
 The RBL blocks access from ips which are:

-- Known source of Hacking activities / Script Kiddie
+- Known source of Hacking activities / Script Kiddies
-- Hijacked webserver or Scanning drones
+- Hijacked webserver or scanning drones
 - Source of referer Spam

-You can finde a statistical breakdown for httpbl.abuse.ch here: http://dnsbl.abuse.ch/httpbl/stats.php See http://dnsbl.abuse.ch/faq.php#about_httpbl for more information.
+You can finde a statistical breakdown for httpBL.abuse.ch here: http://dnsbl.abuse.ch/httpbl/stats.php.
+For more information just take a lookt at http://dnsbl.abuse.ch/faq.php#about_httpbl.

+== Changelog ==

+= 1.3 =
+-Corrected some typing errors in check_httpbl.php -Changed the message which a visitor receive, when he is listed at httpBL.abuse.ch.
+Now the message contains a link to the lookup form at http://dnsbl.abuse.ch/check.php where the visitor will find reason and time of the listing.

 == Installation ==

 1. Upload `check_httpbl.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-You can check the plugin by using the following link http://www.abuse.ch/httpbl/test.php
+You can check whether the plugin works by using the following link http://www.abuse.ch/httpbl/test.php

+Normaly, the Plug-In creates a logfile called `httpbl.log` in your root directory.
+If you want to disable the logging option just edit the file `check_httpbl.php` and change the option `$logging` from `1` to `0`:

+Logging enabled: `$logging = "1";`
+Logging disabled: `$logging = "0";`

 == Frequently Asked Questions ==

-= Does this plugin protect my blog against Comment Spam? =
+= Does this plugin protect my blog against comment Spam? =

 No, httpBL.abuse.ch protects you only from ips which are: